frak-id/frak-indexer/README.md

 # Frak Indexer

-Frak Indexer is an open-source project designed to index events from Frak smart contracts on the Arbitrum Sepolia network.
+Frak Indexer is an open-source project designed to index events from Frak smart contracts on the Arbitrum network.
 It combines the power of Ponder for building robust crypto apps with eRPC for efficient RPC caching and load balancing, all deployed using SST (Serverless Stack) on AWS infrastructure.

 ## Architecture Overview